Chris Hipkins: Foreign affairs

-On 19 June, Radio New Zealand reported that Hipkins would lead a large political and business delegation to China in late June 2023 to promote diplomatic and trade relations with China.
-Hipkins also confirmed that he would meet Chinese President Xi Jinping during the state visit.
-Hipkins's delegation arrived in Beijing on 26 June where he was greeted by New Zealand Ambassador to China Grahame Morton and Chinese Vice Minister of Foreign Affairs Ma Zhaoxu.
+On 19 June, Radio New Zealand reported that Hipkins would lead a large political and business delegation to China to promote diplomatic and trade relations with China.
+Hipkins confirmed that he would meet Chinese President Xi Jinping during the state visit.
+Hipkins's delegation arrived in Beijing on 26 June where he was greeted by Chinese Vice Minister of Foreign Affairs Ma Zhaoxu.
 On 27 June, Hipkins met with Xi, with the two leaders emphasising the importance of friendly bilateral relations.
-The two heads of government discussed China–New Zealand relations, China–United States relations, the Russian invasion of Ukraine, Pacific issues, and human rights.
-The opposition criticised Hipkins for flying with a second jetliner as backup to as far as the Philippines in case the Royal New Zealand Air Force (RNZAF) Boeing 757 he rode were to experience mishap.
+They discussed China–New Zealand relations, China–United States relations, the Russian invasion of Ukraine, Pacific issues, and human rights.
+The Opposition criticised Hipkins for flying with a second jetliner as backup to as far as the Philippines in case the Royal New Zealand Air Force (RNZAF) Boeing 757 he rode were to experience mishap.
 According to the RNZAF, the precaution is not unusual.
 Delegations to other destinations in the past have become stranded after their plane broke down.